 Voice calls on your assistant speaker and video calls on your smart display will be blocked.

 Note: This filter doesn't affect broadcasting.
 Broadcasting will always be available.

 - Restrict answers

-You can choose whether to restrict or allow the ability to ask Google Home questions or perform searches.
-If restricted, answers will only allow basic responses for things like time, weather, and calculator.
+You can choose whether to restrict or allow the ability to ask your speaker or display questions or perform searches.
+If restricted, answers will only allow basic responses for things like time, weather and calculator.
 However, many answers to questions will be blocked for the people you’ve chosen.

 Actions on Google

 - Only allow family-friendly actions